phuongnq1995/craft-beer-market-management/README.md

 -Client app want to use Api like anonymously without logging have to call to get token.  <br />
 Use client token set to header "Authorization" tag in per request to backend.  <br />
-Client can call to backend get new token every time.
+Client can call to backend get new token every time.  <br />
 Use client token get list of beers available with pagination(default page = 0, size = 10).  <br />
 When client register a customer success then backend auto-login return a customer token.  <br />

--Customer want to use Api have to login to get token.
+-Customer want to use Api have to login to get token.  <br />
 Use customer token set to header "Authorization" tag in per request.  <br />
 Customer can consume a beer by send a "beerId" to backend.The "beerId" appear on list of beers available result).  <br />
 Customer can call to backend get new token every time.  <br />
 Use customer token get list of beer available(pagination) include all the ones they’ve consumed and all beers that are available that they haven't tried yet.  <br />
--Get list of beers available depent on token owner.<br />
+When get list of beers available then the result depent on token owner.  <br />

 -Token expire time valid in 1 hour.Whenever client or customer new a token, old token will destroy.  <br />